GoogleChrome/ip-protection/Masked-Domain-List.md

 whymaze.com                                      | Admiral                                                        | Not Impacted By Script Blocking
 wildcommittee.com                                | Admiral                                                        | Not Impacted By Script Blocking
 wirecomic.com                                    | Admiral                                                        | Not Impacted By Script Blocking
-wiredforcoffee.com                               | Admiral                                                        | Entire Domain Blocked
+wiredforcoffee.com                               | Admiral                                                        | Not Impacted By Script Blocking
 wittypopcorn.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 worriednumber.com                                | Admiral                                                        | Not Impacted By Script Blocking
 wretchedfloor.com                                | Admiral                                                        | Not Impacted By Script Blocking